OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 Hypergraphs are graphs where an edge can have more than one source or destination.
-These are important types of graphs for modeling complex interactions and finacial situations where relationships are not just one-to-one.
+These are important types of graphs for modeling complex interactions and financial situations where relationships are not just one-to-one.
 A commonly studied example would be the multi-party financial transaction networks, where transactions represent *hyperedges* with multiple inputs and outputs.